-Yellow arrow, the sign of the Camino de Santiago
+The yellow arrow as a sign of the Camino de Santiago.

 The mythical yellow arrow is the indisputable symbol of the Camino de Santiago.
 You will encounter them at every intersection during your pilgrimage to Santiago de Compostela.
 The yellow arrow is the only and official marking of the different routes of the Camino to Santiago de Compostela.